Want to learn how to use Google Analytics with your Google Ads account?

 Use MonsterInsights to Help

 That’s why we created MonsterInsights.
-Not only is it a powerful analytics tool that helps collect important data from Google Analytics and present it to you in your WordPress dashboard, it is simple to use as well.
+Not only is it a powerful analytics tool that helps collect important data from Google Analytics and present it to you in your WordPress dashboard, but it is also simple to use as well.

-To make the most of your AdWords campaigns, and the data being passed to Google Analytics, we recommend using MonsterInsights to help:
+To make the most of your campaigns, and the data being passed to Google Analytics, we recommend using MonsterInsights to help:

 - Easily set up Google Analytics in WordPress and start tracking key metrics to help you make data-driven decisions